 to kick the bucket – Ex.
 When I kick the bucket, you can have the Harley.
 So, the old coot finally kicked the bucket!
 Popular etymology links this term to the idea of committing suicide by standing on a bucket and then kicking it away.
 More likely, the expression originates from the practice of hoisting animals to be slaughtered to a beam or pulley arrangement called a “buquet.”
 In English this French word came to be pronounced like “bucket.”
 The animals were hoisted by their heels and could therefore be said to be “kicking the buquet/bucket” as their throats were slashed.

-14 Responses to ““Pushing Up Daisies” and Other Euphemisms for Death”
+14 thoughts on ““Pushing Up Daisies” and Other Euphemisms for Death”

 One word: Dead Parrot sketch.
 Okay, three words then: Monty Python’s Dead Parrot sketch.
 I can’t seem to count, so it’s five words: Monty Python’s Flying Circus Dead Parrot sketch.
 I give up.